 “Our students have a genuine love of learning and desire to know more.
 They also need the school curriculum delivered in a different way.
 Now we’re giving them the tools to get it,”

-Mrs Danielle Blumberg, Head of Academic Care and Teacher of Stage 3 High Potential Learners.
+Mrs Danielle Blumberg, Head of Junior School, former Head of Academic Care and Teacher of Stage 3 High Potential Learners.

 Masada’s HPL classes are offered to Year 5 and 6, whereby students are grouped together and taught at a more complex level.
-There are also HPL groupings offered in Jewish Studies which are taught within the Year 5 and Year 6 classes to further extend the content.
 Our students love the challenge of learning at a quicker pace and it’s a great way to channel their competitive natures in the classroom, which allows for less competition on the playground.
 What’s important to note is that these classes are not about grades or marks.
 It’s about giving our students a place that they feel comfortable both socially and academically, instead of feeling left out or different.

-In order to move into HPL classes, students go through two testing programmes, with teacher and parent nominations adding extra layers of information about the students.
+To be selected to be in the HPL classes, students go through two testing processes (looking at product and potential), with teacher and parent nominations adding extra layers of information about the students.
 There are very strict criteria and the process is completely data based, allowing very little room for error.

 So far, there are about 22 students in the HPL Maths class and 16 in the English class.
-Ultimately, our aim is to have HPL programmes across all the years, and we are working on getting mini certificates of gifted education for all junior school teachers.
-That way, we will continue to have teachers who understand the needs and offer the right opportunities to the broad range of students at Masada College.
+Ultimately, our aim is to have HPL programmes across all the years, with all our staff having gained their mini certificates of gifted education in 2018.
+In this way, we will continue to have teachers who understand and offer the right opportunities to the broad range of students at Masada College.